CreefordSanchez/travel-web/README.md

 <img src="./src/img/main-page-her-banner.jpg" style="height:60vh; width: 100%;">
 <h1 style="font-size: 40px">Traveling Website</h1>

-This traveling website project helps users discover new destinations by providing essential travel information, tips, and resources.
-It offers a simple and user-friendly interface where visitors can explore popular places, learn about travel options, and get inspired for their next adventure.
+This traveling website project helps users see new destinations by providing travel information, tips, and resources.
+It offers a simple and user-friendly interface where visitors can explore popular places, learn about travel options and expenses.
 <br><br>

 The website consist of many features for the users to go and see this features include